IIIF/api/source/api/presentation/3.0/index.md

 In the case where multiple values are supplied, clients _MUST_ use the following algorithm to determine which values to display to the user.

-* If all of the values are associated with the `@none` key, the client _MUST_ display all of those values.
+* If all of the values are associated with the `none` key, the client _MUST_ display all of those values.
 * Else, the client should try to determine the user's language preferences, or failing that use some default language preferences.
 Then:
   * If any of the values have a language associated with them, the client _MUST_ display all of the values associated with the language that best matches the language preference.
   * If all of the values have a language associated with them, and none match the language preference, the client _MUST_ select a language and display all of the values associated with that language.